 In addition, monthly internet in Germany is around €30–€40 depending on the package you opt for.
 Service providers also include a fixed landline charge.
 An additional living cost in Germany is the mandatory television and radio licence.

-Public transport in Germany is of an exceptionally high standard and reasonably priced in comparison to transport systems elsewhere in Europe.
+Public transport in Germany is of an exceptionally high standard and reasonably priced in comparison to transport systems elsewhere in Europe, which can help further reduce the cost of living in Germany.

 Prices range from €60–€90 a month depending on the city in Germany.
 On average, a one-way ticket is €2.70–€4 depending on the number of zones covered.
 InterCity trains sometimes have special offers.
 If you commute to work, you can buy a BahnCard for reduced rates.
 You can also use the BahnCard on buses.